medvedevgroup/HowDeSBT/tutorial/README.md

 abundance cutoff derived from the size of the fasta/fastq files, or the distribution of kmer counts, could be used._

+_The --stats option would not normally be used.
+We use it here only as part of the validation process._

 ```bash
 ls EXPERIMENT*.fastq.gz \
   | sed "s/\.fastq\.gz//" \